zeroone2numeral2/reddit-test/README.md

 db - get the db file
 now - get current UTC time
-try - get the submission with that id
+try - get the submission with that id clonefrom - clone a subreddit's setting disable - disable a subreddit
 ```